-To be eligible for the Prep Year, a child must be at least 5 years and 6 months old on 31 December in the year of attendance (also refer to section 17 of the Education (General Provisions) Regulation 2017).
+To be eligible for Prep Year, a child must be at least 5 years and 6 months old on 31 December in the year of attendance (also refer to section 17 of the Education (General Provisions) Regulation 2017).

-The principal may enrol a child in the Prep Year if the child will be at least 5 years and 5 months old on 31 December and if the principal is satisfied that the child is ready for education in the year of schooling, considering the child's attributes.
+The principal may enrol a child in Prep if the child will be at least 5 years and 5 months old on 31 December and if the principal is satisfied that the child is ready for education in Prep, considering the child's attributes.

-The principal may enrol a child, regardless of age, if the child has started education in another state or country that is equivalent to the Prep Year, and the principal considers the child is ready for education in the Prep Year, considering the child's attributes.
+The principal may enrol a child in Prep, regardless of their age, if the child has started education in another state or country that is equivalent to the Prep Year and if the principal considers the child ready for education in Prep, considering the child's attributes.

-It is compulsory for all students enrolling in Year 1 to have undertaken a Prep Year at a State or non-State school, or equivalent, unless the principal is satisfied the child is otherwise ready to be enrolled in Year 1 of schooling at the school, considering the child's attributes.
+It is compulsory for all students enrolling in Year 1 to have undertaken a Prep Year at a state or non-state school, or an equivalent, unless the principal is satisfied that the child is otherwise ready to be enrolled in Year 1 of schooling at the school, considering the child's attributes.